1887 U.S. National Championships (tennis)

-List of champions of the 1887 U.S. National Championships (now known as the US Open).
-The men's tournament was held from 22 August to 30 August on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+The 1887 U.S. National Championships (now known as the US Open) was a tennis tournament that took place from August to October 1887.

+The men's tournament was held from August 22 to August 30 on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
 It was the 7th U.S. National Championships and the second Grand Slam tournament of the year.
-In 1887 the first U.S. Women's National Singles Championship was held.
-The event was launched at the Philadelphia Cricket Club, PA and was played after the men's tournament had ended.
+This was the first edition of the Championships to feature women, as they would compete in their own even at the Philadelphia Cricket Club, PA, which started on September 27 and ended on October 5.
 17-year-old Philadelphian Ellen Hansell became the first women's champion.
 The men's doubles event was played at the Orange Lawn Tennis Club in South Orange, New Jersey.